 Both RNs and LPNs need to have the same basic understanding of nursing practice and knowledge, however the emphasis on each section will be different, because RNs and LPNs have different responsibilities depending on their scope of practice.

 The majority of the exam questions are multiple-choice (many of which are "check all that apply"!) with four possible answer choices.
 The minimum number of questions for the NCLEX-RN test is 75 and the maximum number is 265, while the minimum number for the NCLEX-PN is 85 and the maximum is 205.
 The exam includes 15 experimental questions that do not count for, or against you.
 The test administrators use them to test for future questions on the exam.

 Each time you answer a question, the computer adaptive test (CAT) re-estimates your abilities, based on all the previous answers.
 The CAT then selects the next question that it estimates you’ll have a 50% chance of answering correctly.
 That way, the exam is not too easy or too hard.
 The more questions you answer, the better the CAT estimates your abilities with a high degree of precision.
 When the CAT is 95% confident of your abilities (pass or fail), the test ends.
 However the test can also end if time has expired or you’ve answered the maximum number of questions.

-The requirements for eligibility to take the NCLEX exam is dependent on your NRB or Nursing Regulatory Body, where you wish to practice.
-Each NRB has its own eligibility requirements to take the NCLEX.
+Eligibility to take the NCLEX exam depends on the rules of the Nursing Regulatory Body (NRB) where you wish to practice.
+Each NRB has its own eligibility requirements.

 The cost to take the NCLEX for US residents is $200, when you apply at Pearson VUE.